DXRV-FM: 2014-present: Barangay

 On February 17, 2014, as part of RGMA's brand unification, the station relaunched under the Barangay FM network and carried-over the slogan "Isang Bansa, Isang Barangay".
 Following the launch, it began simulcasting a handful of programs from its flagship station in Manila.
 In 2020, the station re-adapted its original slogan "Forever!".

 On 2025, it begin simulcasting selected news programs from its sister station DXGM Super Radyo namely Super Radyo Super Balita every weekdays 6:00 am to 7:00 am and also Super Radyo Balita sa Udto every weekdays 11:00 am to 11:30 am.

+On April 5, 2026, the station adapted the Barangay LS branding from its flagship station, and re-adapted its former slogan "Nindota Ah!" as its secondary slogan.